 The results of SI/SD determinations must be given to property owners in an official letter.
-A template for a letter to send damage estimates and the SI/SD Notice to Property Owners follow.
-When buildings located in flood zones incur substantial damage caused by flooding, the determination letter must state that the cause of damaged was flooding in order for property owners with NFIP flood insurance to be eligible for Increased Cost of Compliance claims which provide up to \$30,000 towards the cost of bringing buildings into compliance (see Action 5).
+A template for a letter to send damage estimates and the SI/SD Notice to Property Owners is included in this section for reference.
+When buildings located in flood zones incur substantial damage, property owners with NFIP flood insurance may be eligible for Increased Cost of Compliance claims which provide up to \$30,000 towards the cost of bringing buildings into compliance (see Action 5).